Skip to content

 • Messy data (the silent multiplier)

-Item masters, customer/vendor records, duplicate GL mappings, inconsistent locations and classes, and historical transactions can drag timelines and inflate services cost.
-Even when software scope is modest, data cleanup can be the difference between a smooth go-live and a painful one.
+Item masters, customer/vendor records, duplicate GL mappings, inconsistent locations and classes, and historical transactions can drag timelines and inflate service costs.
+Even when the software scope is modest, data cleanup can be the difference between a smooth go-live and a painful one.

 If you want a useful budgeting model, think in two buckets: